sttng/gb-stuff/sotn/music/OST/readme.md

 # hUGETracker 8-bit Castlevania music

-This folder is a collection of free Castlevania 8-bit music in .uge format for use in Gameboy homebrew projects.
+This folder is a collection of  Castlevania 8-bit music in .uge format.

+Castlevania is a property of KONAMI

 All of the .uge music is availabe under the CC0 license.